Luciferidae

+Luciferidae is a family of prawns belonging to the superfamily Sergestoidea.
+Members of this family are small and are characterised by bioluminescence.
+Another characteristic of this family is the loss or reduction of some appendages.

+Behavior

+They are predators of tiny planktonic crustaceans.
+They capture their prey by using their third pereiopod which is thick with the limb covered in curved spines.

+Taxonomy

-Luciferidae is a family of prawns.
-These prawns are small, characterised by bioluminescence and the loss or reduction of some appendages.
-They are predators of tiny planktonic crustaceans for which their third pereiopod is adapted to capture by having thick, curved spines covering the limb.
-Until recently, the family was thought to be monotypic, but a 2016 cladistic analysis recognized a second genus apart from Lucifer, named Belzebub.
+This family was thought to be a monotypic taxon but a 2016 cladistic analysis recognized a second genus apart from Lucifer, named Belzebub.
+A list of genera and the species they contain can be found below.